-Grades 10-12 1⁄2 credit

-Prerequisite: PE 9/Health
+Lifelong Sports Grades 10-12 1⁄2-1 credit Prerequisite: PE 9/Health

-This semester-long physical education course focuses on developing the skills needed to participate in a number of individual and racquet sports.
-Skill units will be focused largely around game play with competition being a major component of the class.
+This semester-long physical education course focuses on developing the skills needed to participate in a number of team and individual/partner sports.
+Skill units will be focused largely around game play, with recreational game-play being a major component of the class.
+Lifelong Sports is a team sports option that is geared more toward enjoying sport for fun gameplay, community building, recreational exercise, and learning & developing sports skills in a variety of aspects.
+Students choosing this class can look forward to daily exercise through game play that is more cooperative, but still has a lighter competitive edge.

-Weight Training

-Grades 10-12

-1⁄2 credit

-Prerequisite: PE 9/Health
+Weight Training Grades 10-12 1⁄2-1 credit Prerequisite: PE 9/Health